iowaguy/pcn-simulator/speedy-murmurs-simulator/README.md

 Later, when the experiments are done running, stop the engines with `./sim stop`.
 You can see the current start of your ipcluster by running `./sim status`.

 ### Running An Experiment
 An experiment takes in a generator script.
-This script will generate the configurations for each individual simulation.
-See `dynamic_baseline_sequential.py` for an example.
+This script will generate the configurations for each individual simulation; see `experiments.py`.
 Note that the `generate_configs()` function creates a list of lists.
 This is done to enforce a partial ordering on the simulations.
-This is needed because in the Dynamic simulator, a single simulation may consist of several steps (often 9 or 10), and for a given setup, these tests need to happen in order.
+This is needed because in the Dynamic simulator, a single simulation may consist of several steps (often 9 or 10), and for a given setup, these steps need to happen in order.

+The list of available experiments can be viewed by running `./sim experiment list`.

-To start an experiment, run `./sim experiment <EXPERIMENT_NAME>`, where <EXPERIMENT_NAME> is the name of the experiment file, e.g. `dynamic_baseline_sequential.py`.
+To start an experiment, run `./sim experiment <EXPERIMENT_NAME>`, where <EXPERIMENT_NAME> is one of the provided experiments from the list command.
+New experiments can be created by defining them within the "experiments" dictionary in `experiments.py`.

 There is not much in the way of tracking progess, but it can be helpful to keep an eye on `htop`.
 Note that every experiment will end up in a different subdirectory.
 However, if the same experiment is attempted to run twice, it will not run the second time unless the `force_overwrite` option is set to `true`.